About the Fellowship

 CAS department chairs/school directors may each nominate two eligible tenure-track/tenured faculty member from their respective departments or schools during each fellowship cycle.
 Each chair/director should submit: 1) a brief letter of recommendation from the chair/director; 2) an up-to-date curriculum vita for the nominee.

-Nominations must be submitted online by October 1, 2019.
+Nominations must be submitted online.
 A separate online form should be submitted for each candidate.

 - Each fellowship begins with the academic year (August 16, 2020) and has a term of three years.
 A fellowship may be renewed one time, subject to eligibility (within 10 years of doctoral degree-applies to renewal period) and available funding.